 More than 92% of your consumers trust brands that include UGC in their marketing campaigns.
 Consumer-generated content is unsponsored content that creates an image of the brand in the viewers’ minds, who look forward to knowing more about it, exploring its products, and the users’ experience with it.

 Gathering more and more users’ trust is the marketing holy grail that brands are constantly digging for.
 Here, leveraging consumer-generated content can be the best bet.

-Users’ content being credible and reliable influences the purchase decisions of the buyers making online purchases.
+Users’ credible and reliable content influences the purchase decisions of online buyers.

-Imagine that you don’t have to spend huge sums of money building a creative team, producing branded content, and taking up marketing activities that cost a fortune; how cost-effective will that be?
+Imagine you don’t have to spend vast sums of money building a creative team, producing branded content, and taking up marketing activities that cost a fortune; how cost-effective will that be?

 User-generated content is abundant, and brands don’t have to run wild extensively looking out for it.
 Users produce content using brand-exclusive hashtags, mentions, handles, etc.; this can be collected and repurposed for marketing without incurring a penny.

-Brands, irrespective of the industry they cater to, have been cutting an edge concerning the marketing costs by resourcing consumer-generated content.
+As a result, brands, irrespective of their industry, have been cutting an edge concerning marketing costs by resourcing consumer-generated content.

 When brands show UGC on social ads and across other marketing touchpoints, they make their users play protagonists, making way for a colossal reach.